talsalkini/javascript-development-environment/README.md

 # JavaScript Development Environment

 This project is forked from a ["generic JavaScript development environment"](https://github.com/coryhouse/javascript-development-environment) built from scratch in ["Building a JavaScript Development Environment" on Pluralsight](https://app.pluralsight.com/library/courses/javascript-development-environment/table-of-contents).
-This a starter kit not tied to any specific JS framework.
+This a starter kit is not tied to any specific JS framework.

 ## Get Started